 Someone can be accused of being an accessory to a crime by:

-- By commanding someone to commit the crime
+- Commanding someone else to commit the crime

-- By giving advice on how to carry out the crime
+- Giving advice on how to carry out the crime

-- By concealing the crime, before or after the fact
+- Concealing the crime, before or after the fact

 Accessory Under Florida Law

 Under Sec.
 777.03(1)(a) of the Florida Statues, anyone who is not the spouse or otherwise related to the offender, who helps the offender commit a crime before the fact, is an accessory before the fact.
 Or, if they knew the offender committed a third-degree felony and they helped the offender avoid arrest, capture, or trial, then they would be an accessory after the fact.

 Under Sec.
 777(1)(b), anyone who assists the offender before the fact, or gives the offender any help while knowing the offender committed child neglect, child abuse or aggravated child abuse, murder of a child, or aggravated manslaughter of a child, is an accessory, unless they were themselves a victim of domestic violence.